The Project 2049 Institute conducts research and analysis in five areas critical to Asia's future:

 5. Asia and the world.
 Projects will examine Asia's interactions with countries and organizations outside the region to better understand future global dynamics.

-The Project 2049 Institute undertakes the following programs in conjunction with and support from various organizations:
+The Project 2049 Institute has undertaken and undertakes the following programs in conjunction with and support from various organizations:

 The Project 2049 Institute understands the pivotal role that Japan, the United States’ greatest ally, can play in the midst of the U.S. rebalance to Asia.
-With its unmatched contributions to international organizations, robust economy, and its dedication to democratic values and principles, Japans deserves further attention on the regional and international stages.
+With its unmatched contributions to international organizations, robust economy, and its dedication to democratic values and principles, Japan deserves further attention on the regional and international stages.
 In line with this conviction, “Japan’s Global Engagement and U.S.-Japan Cooperation” aims to promote a greater understanding of Japan’s foreign policy and its global role among U.S. and Japanese policymakers, experts, and future leaders.
 The project’s objectives are threefold: researching Japan’s international contributions and global presence; facilitating more opportunities for people-to-people exchanges; and generating a future-oriented vision and collaborative strategy in the U.S.-Japan alliance for both regional and international affairs.
-Project 2049 Institute has embarked on the second year of this vital initiative made possible by the generous support of the Sasakawa Peace Foundation.
+The Project 2049 Institute has completed this vital initiative made possible by the generous support of the Sasakawa Peace Foundation.

 The Project 2049 Institute is committed to enhancing the dialogue between U.S. and Taiwanese policy-making circles on security issues related to greater Asia.
 The Project 2049 Institute launched an educational and intellectual exchange-based program for former practitioners in the government, and leaders in the non-government and private sectors from Taiwan to visit Washington for a two week exchange visit.
 The program centers around a series of meetings and roundtable discussions on current issues in U.S.-Taiwan relations.